 Couples that haven’t been married before try their best to incorporate everyone and their 2nd cousin’s plus one and that often means getting married close to home.
 But let’s be honest, the local Baptist church that hasn’t been renovated in years might not be the magical experience you want for your second wedding.

 Couples getting married a second time know how to be a bit selfish(when I say “selfish” I don’t mean it in a derogatory way), they should be a bit selfish.
 It’s their day!
-Getting married in locations that bring “awe” on their most romantic moments in life are the ingredients for the creation of sublime memories.
+Their previously wedding may have been more for the family than really themselves.
+Getting married out of state or in locations that bring “awe” on their most romantic moments in life are the ingredients for the creation of sublime memories.

 Couples that are celebrating their second wedding often choose a destination wedding since it can be made into a family vacation which can include the children from previous marriages.
 The bonding of a wedding and the creation of a new family unit all wrapped into a family vacation is an awesome way to begin a new chapter in life for everyone.